Table of content

 xml:space="preserve">

-<title id="svg-title">A short title to resume the purpose of the svg!</title>
+<title id="svg-title">A short title that summarizes the purpose of the svg!</title>

 <desc id="svg-description">A description with more details.</desc>